How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 flag to by-pass the version checks and install the dependencies, but it didn’t worked for me.
 Your mileage may vary. -

 Select the release to build.
-Until WebRTC M80 release, there were branches for each one of the Chromium releases, so it was easy to know what version was each one, but after that, Google started to create branches in a daily basis.
-Use what’s currently in
+Until WebRTC M80 release, there were branches for each one of the Chromium releases, so it was easy to know what version matched each one, but after that, Google started to create branches in a daily basis.

-branch or from any of the daily branches is totally fine, but if you want to build the exact copy of the library of a particular release, you can search for your desired Milestion at Chromium data website, and match it with the WebRTC column to find the daily branch number.
-For example, to build thelibWebrtc
+After that, you can search for your desired Milestone at Chromium data website, and match it with the WebRTC column to find the daily branch number.
+For example, to build the

-library version used by latest stable Chrome 110 (build number5481
+library version used by latest stable Chrome 140 (build number7339

-) you would just need to change to thebranch-heads/5481
+) you would just need to change to thebranch-heads/7339

 git branch -r